austinzmchen/austinzmchen.github.io/AustinResume.md

 **Mobile Engineering:**

-* Created a mobile library, used on both iOS and Android, in C/C++ with C interface (with both sync/async calls, Async APIs follow wait/notify programming patter).
+* Created a mobile library, used on both Android and iOS, in C/C++ with C interface (with both sync/async calls, Async APIs follow wait/notify programming patter).
 (3 successful years of delivery since 2011, which generates 5 million in revenue)

 * Created a Cordova front-end APP that calls to the APIs to the aforementioned shareable library.

-* Owned an iOS project with features such as call logs, voicemail playback and TV guide.
+* Owned an mobile project with features such as call logs, voicemail playback and TV guide.
 Also help create parity features on Android (Delivery to Cable Bahamas and successfully deployed to production in 2011)

 * Owned a single page app project from Backbone/Marionette/jQuery with RESTful APIs to the backbend